ColinGrimm/colingrimm.github.io/index.md

 ## About Me

-I am an awesome student at Lehigh, you should hire me!
+My name is Colin Grimm, I am a senior at Lehigh University, graduating may 2022.

 <!-- Upload your own photo and change the path -->